priority 3: Climate-neutral Societies

 What is smart green mobility?

 The Baltic Sea region has big potential to achieve zero greenhouse gas emissions for the mobility in its cities, towns and rural areas connected to them by using renewable fuels, clean electricity and digitalisation.
-A green mobility system well-functioning also cross-borders is vital for the development of the BSR.
+A green mobility system well-functioning also cross-borders is vital for the development of the Baltic Sea region.
 The Programme supports actions that ensure the smooth movement of people and goods in and across urban and rural areas while saving resources by increasing efficiency, integrating different transport modes and accelerating digitalisation.

 Green and intelligent mobility solutions